ractivejs/ractive/CONTRIBUTING.md

 Raising issues
 --------------

-Before submitting an issue, please make sure you're using the [latest released version](https://raw.github.com/RactiveJS/Ractive/master/Ractive.js).
+Before submitting an issue, please make sure you're using the latest released version - http://cdn.ractivejs.org/latest/Ractive.js.

 If the bug persists, it may have been fixed in the latest development version.
-New versions are developed in branches, named for the version number (e.g. at the time of writing, the development branch is [0.3.9](https://github.com/RactiveJS/Ractive/tree/0.3.9)).
-You can get the most recent builds from the `build` folder of this branch.

-See the [branches page](https://github.com/RactiveJS/Ractive/branches) to find the newest development branch.
+You can always get the most recent successful build from http://cdn.ractivejs.org/edge/Ractive.js.

-The best issues contain a reproducible demonstration of the bug in the form of a [JSFiddle](http://jsfiddle.net/WE5Ga/) or similar.
-A good tip when using these tools is to import Ractive via [rawgithub.com](https://rawgithub.com/), e.g. https://rawgithub.com/RactiveJS/Ractive/master/Ractive.js.
+The best issues contain a reproducible demonstration of the bug in the form of a JSFiddle or similar.
+[This JSFiddle](http://jsfiddle.net/rich_harris/va6jU/) has a basic setup to get started with.

 Pull requests